Locations:

 “The SP robotic system allows us to regionalize surgeries further and avoid the intraperitoneal space,” says Jihad Kaouk, MD, Chair of the Department of Urology at Cleveland Clinic.
 “With the addition of LAA, we can spare upper abdominal muscles, improve cosmesis, and decrease postoperative pain, creating a better perioperative and postoperative experience for our patients.”

-Under the direction of Dr. Kaouk, Cleveland Clinic was the first to report using LAA with the SP robot for adult pyeloplasty and retroperitoneal partial nephrectomy.
+Dr. Kaouk and the team at Cleveland Clinic were the first to report using LAA with the SP robot for adult pyeloplasty and retroperitoneal partial nephrectomy.

 Approaches to simple nephrectomy have evolved significantly in the past decade.
 Prior to minimally invasive techniques, surgeons performed open surgery using a large flank incision near the ribs.
 The incision penetrated various muscle layers and was likely to result in significant postoperative pain leading to prolonged recovery.